- Monitor all AREA elements for adherence to AREA constitution

 - Tabulates all scores and provides ranking to the board for approval of scholarship awards.

 - Writes article for the Exchange Post highlighting the achievements of each scholarship winner.

-- Writes letters to scholarship winners requesting institutional information and student ID for submission of checks.
+- Writes congratulations letters to scholarship winners requesting school information and student ID for submission of checks.